Last updated on April 6th, 2023 at 09:18 pm

 Where to Eat in Liverpool

-On our first night, we had an exquisite dinner at The London Carriage Works at the Hope Street Hotel.
-The meal was beautifully presented, tasty and the house wine was absolutely lovely.
+For a treat, The London Carriage Works at the Hope Street Hotel is a great place to go.
+The meals are beautifully presented and tasty, plus the house wine was absolutely lovely.

-On our second night, I took Andrea and Helene to The Pen Factory, a cool, laid back bistro, where we had a really simple yet amazing dinner.
+For a casual meal, I like, The Pen Factory, a cool, laid-back bistro, where we had a really simple yet amazing dinner.
 Helene and I shared the veggie tapas board and a baked Camembert.
 Which is pretty much my idea of food heaven!

 If you’re looking for something a little bit different, maybe try the Gospel Sunday brunch at Alma de Cuba.
 If you like a food market, head to the Baltic Market in the old Cains Brewery in the Baltic Triangle.

-If you get the chance, you need to try our local dish Scouse, which is short for lobscouse, a stew that was often eaten by sailors in Northern Europe.
-The recipe varies, but is generally made from meat (usually lamb or beef or both), stock, vegetables (onion, potatoes and carrots) and comes with bread on the side and often red cabbage on top.
+If you get the chance, you need to try our local dish ‘Scouse’, which is short for lobscouse, a stew that was often eaten by sailors in Northern Europe.
+The recipe varies but is generally made from meat (usually lamb or beef or both), stock, and vegetables (onion, potatoes, and carrots) and comes with bread on the side and often red cabbage on top.